Melford-D/Demo-site/README.md

 # Demo-site
 Using Bootstrap 5

-This site demo site show the three major sections:
+This demo site show the three major sections:
 1. Login page
 2. An employees dashboard page and
 3. Job details